PraveenNellihela/my-test-website/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
-      ##  I’m currently working in a Robotics Company.
-I was born and raised in
+      ##  I was born and raised in Sri Lanka, and, now, based in Germany.
+When
-      Sri Lanka, and, now, based in Germany.
-When I’m not coding or tinkering with tech, I like to travel around the world.
+      I’m not coding or tinkering with tech, I like to travel around the world.

     media:
       type: ImageBlock